byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 ### Defining Methods for Unit Testing

-In order to test whether the provided mass matrices are correct for a given coupled model, a new method for [`get_inputs_using_state_rates`](@ref AerostructuralDynamics.get_inputs_using_state_rates) (which defines the portion of the inputs that are dependent on the state rates) must be provided.
+In order to test whether the provided mass matrices are correct for a given coupled model, a new method for [`get_coupling_inputs_using_state_rates`](@ref AerostructuralDynamics.get_inputs_using_state_rates) (which defines the portion of the inputs that are dependent on the state rates) must be provided.
 Since this function is used for testing, there is no in-place version of this function.

 For the [`Wagner`](@ref) model coupled with the [`TypicalSection`](@ref) model, this function could be defined as follows